Tvanderb/MultiMap/README.md

 # MultiMap

 Perform multiple NMap scans simultaneously.
-This works perfectly on Windows 10, testing on Linux results in a lot of errors.
+This works perfectly on Windows 10, testing on Linux results in a lot of errors and bugs.
 I'm currently working on a version that will work perfectly and just as good as it does on Windows for Linux.

 ```
 Usage: MMap.py [OPTIONS] HOSTS